mikolololoay/filmonator-zio/README.md

 A fast and reliable cinema management system.

 Filmonator is a side project created with the sole purpose of becoming a better Scala developer and a better developer in general.
-In the future I would like to implement the same application with other technologies and languages to have a straightforward comparison of code readability, performance and of how my pleasure I had when using them.
+In the future I would like to implement the same application with other technologies and languages to have a straightforward comparison of code readability, performance and of how much pleasure I had when using them.

 Why a cinema management system?
 Well, movies are the best form of art and my another big passion along with programming, so I combine them whenever I can.

 ### Stack

-Filmonator-zio is a Scala application build with the principles of functional programming in mind.
+Filmonator-zio is a Scala application built with the principles of functional programming in mind.
 It uses the following libraries and technologies:

 * ZIO - the main framework to manage concurrency, error handling and side effects.
 * Quill - to interact with the database